Marine Le Pen: Taking France's National Front out of the shadows

-After taking over leadership in 2011, she based her approach on emphasising threats to the French way of life.
+After taking over as leader in 2011, she based her approach on emphasising threats to the French way of life.

-The fight against "Islamification" was still high on the party's agenda - but so was the problem of globalisation, the EU and the euro.
+The fight against "Islamification" was still high on the party's agenda - but so were its campaigns against globalisation, the EU and the euro.

 In the 2012 presidential election, Ms Le Pen came third, but with a higher percentage of the vote than her father got in 2002.

-In last year's European elections, the FN topped the polls - the party's first victory in a national election
+In European elections in 2014, the FN topped the polls - the party's first victory in a national election.

 'Inherit or merit'